Edward Rumsey: Biography

 Rumsey was elected to the Kentucky House of Representatives in 1822.
 The major questions during his tenure were those connected to the Old Court-New Court controversy.

 On January 5, 1832, Rumsey married Jane Merrihew Wing.
 The couple had two children.

-Rumsey was elected as a Whig to the Twenty-fifth Congress, serving from March 4, 1837 to March 3, 1839.
+Rumsey was elected as a Whig to the Twenty-fifth Congress, serving from March 4, 1837, to March 3, 1839.
 On February 9, 1839, he gave an impassioned speech on the House floor regarding a resolution to recognize his uncle, James Rumsey, as the inventor of the steamboat and to present a gold medal to his cousin, his uncle's only child.
 The resolution unanimously passed the House, but failed in the Senate.

 In spring 1838, both Rumsey's young children contracted scarlet fever and died.
 Overwhelmed with sorrow, he retired from public life at the end of his congressional term.
 After leaving Congress, he again resumed the practice of his profession.
 He died in Greenville, Kentucky in 1868 and was buried in the Old Caney Station Cemetery, near Greenville, Kentucky.

-Honours
+Honors

 According to historian Otto Rothert, the town of Rumsey in McLean County, Kentucky was to be named after Edward Rumsey.
 Out of modesty, Rumsey declined, after which the citizens agreed to a compromise whereby the town would be called Rumsey and officially be named in honor of James Rumsey.